The Very Best Navy Bean Soup

 This recipe uses dried Navy beans or Great Northern beans.
 The Navy beans are traditional and smaller.
 The Great Northerns are slightly bigger and tend to be creamer.
 I probably like Great Northern best, but either one works well.

-Now, if you’ve never worked with dried beans before, don’t be intimidated.
+If you’ve never worked with dried beans before, don’t be intimidated.
 They’re surprisingly easy to prepare using a couple different methods, depending on how much time you have.

-For either method you choose, you’ll want to start by rinsing and sorting the beans.
+For any method you choose, you’ll want to start by rinsing and sorting the beans.
 Basically, just dump them into a colander and run some water over them while you search for tiny rocks (yes, I’ve found some before) or yucky looking beans.

 Next, dump the rinsed beans into a pot and cover with about two inches of water for soaking.
 Remember that the beans will swell as they soak, so be sure your pot is large enough for the amount of beans you’re using.